 What happens during my operation?

 During your procedure, extra tissue is removed and the reshaped, smaller labia are closed with absorbable sutures.
 The type of repair depends on your amount and pattern of tissue excess.
-Dr. McDaniel prefers to perform a wedge excision enclosure, which avoids placing the scar along the entire edge of the labia.
-However, in certain circumstances and edge closure is necessary to correct your concerns.
+Dr. McDaniel prefers to perform a wedge excision closure, which avoids placing the scar along the entire edge of the labia.
+However, in certain circumstances an “edge,” or linear closure is necessary to correct your concerns.
 When the labia majora and clitoral hood are also in excess, these areas are addressed at the same time.

 Can other procedures be combined with labiaplasty?